MetPX/sarracenia/doc/mirroring_use_case.rst

    **CAVEAT:**
    This is a bit speculative at the time of this writing (2018/01) We expect to deploy over the winter and be completed in 2018/03.
-Given the volumes being copied the exact performance isn't easily measured. article will be amended to reflect the advancing solution, until complete, then this note will be removed.
+Given the volumes being copied the exact performance isn't easily measured.
+   This article will be amended to reflect the advancing solution, until complete, then this note will be removed.

 .. contents::